vonwenm/hash2xml/README.md

   "key2": myType{MyInt: 42, MyString: "Hallo world"},
 }

+var b bytes.Buffer
-// create a new byte buffer and serializer var b bytes.Buffer serializer := hash2xml.NewSerializer(&b, " ", true)
+// create a new serializer with a reference to a byte buffer serializer := hash2xml.NewSerializer(&b, " ", true)

 // add a custom converter for myType